-Upon approval by the Chief Human Resources Officer, a new employee generally may be offered an entry salary rate up to the midpoint of the salary range for the position.
-A new employee appointed to a position in a professional, technical or scientific class, however, may be offered an entry salary rate up to the maximum rate of the salary range for the position.
-To obtain approval to offer an entry salary above the minimum rate, an Appointing Authority must submit a written request to the Chief Human Resources Officer.
-In recommending an entry salary rate above the minimum rate of the salary range for a position, an Appointing Authority shall consider an applicant's prior experience, education, unique competencies and other qualifications directly related to the position as well as internal budget constraints.
+Upon approval by the Chief Human Resources Officer, a new employee may be offered an entry salary rate up to the maximum rate of the salary range for the position.
+To obtain approval to offer an entry salary above the minimum rate of the salary range for a position, an Appointing Authority must submit a written request to the Chief Human Resources Officer.
+In recommending an entry salary rate above the minimum rate of the salary range, an Appointing Authority shall consider an applicant's prior experience, education, unique competencies and other qualifications directly related to the position as well as internal budget constraints.
 Upon receipt of the Appointing Authority's recommendation, the Chief Human Resources Officer shall promptly conduct both a salary matrix analysis and an internal equity analysis to determine whether an above the minimum entry salary rate is justified.
 If the salary matrix supports the Appointing Authority's request, the Chief Human Resources Officer shall verify with the Finance Department that funding is available to fill the position at the requested rate.
 Appointing Authorities who extend job offers at salaries above the minimum rate without the approval of the Chief Human Resources Officer may be subject to disciplinary action by the County Manager and the County may refuse to honor such offers.
-The Department of Human Resources Management shall maintain copies of the written request and the results of the salary matrix and internal equity analyses for a minimum of two (2) years.